BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 - Compensation of officers may be fixed only at any regular or special meeting of the members of the corporation.
 Directors shall receive no compensation for their services as such.

-- Officers and directors may be removed from office in the following manner: Any member, officer or director may present charges against a director or officer by filing them in writing with the secretary of the corporation.
-If presented by a member, the charges must be accompanied by a petition signed by ten percent of the members of the corporation.
-Such removal shall be voted on at the next regular or special meeting of the members and shall be effective if approved by a vote of a majority of those voting if a quorum is present.
-The director or officer against whom such charges have been presented shall be informed, in writing, of such charges at least twenty days prior to the meeting, and shall have the opportunity at such a meeting to be heard in person or by counsel and to present witnesses; the person or persons presenting such charges against him shall have the same opportunity.
+- Officers and directors may be removed from office in the following manner: Any member, officer or director who has reason to bring charges against a director or officer shall file those charges in writing with the secretary of the corporation.
+The charges must clearly specify the alleged misconduct and be based on factual evidence, not hearsay.
+The person filing the charges shall also provide written notice of the charges to the individual named.
+If presented by a member, the charges must be accompanied by a petition signed by ten percent (10%) of the members of the corporation.
+Such removal shall be voted on at the next regular or special meeting of the members and shall be effective if approved by a vote of the majority of those present and voting, provided that a quorum consisting of at least 25% of all members entitled to vote is present in person or by proxy.
+This quorum requirement supersedes the general quorum provision in Article VII, Section 4 for the specific purpose of member votes to remove a director or officer.
+The director or officer against whom such charges have been presented shall be informed, in writing, of such charges at least twenty (20) days prior to the meeting at which charges will be considered, and shall have the opportunity at such a meeting to be heard in person and/or by counsel and to present witnesses; the person or persons presenting such charges against them shall have the same opportunity.
 If the removal of a director is approved, such action shall also vacate any other office held by the removed director in the corporation.
 A vacancy in the board thus created shall be immediately filled by a vote of a majority of the members present and voting at such meeting.
 A vacancy in any office thus created shall be filled by the board of directors from among their number so constituted after the vacancy in the board has been filled.

-- Any new structures in proximity of main line shall have approval of the board.
-Any damage caused to district main line on member’s property due to neglect becomes the responsibility of the member, i.e.; building, driveway, tree roots, etc. (Amended 1/99)
+- Any new structures in proximity to the main line shall have approval of the board.
+Any damage caused to district main line on a member’s property due to neglect becomes the responsibility of the member, i.e. building, driveway, tree roots, etc. (Amended 1/99)

 ARTICLE IX